BerkeleyLab/upcxx/docs/ccs-rpc.md

 or containing TEXTRELs with an unknown file path).
 Runs a reduction on the segment hash to verify all processes have the same hash for the segment.  `ptr` must be a pointer to the same function on all processes.
 Raises an error on failure.
 Allows outgoing RPC verification.
+Allows for more compact function pointer relocation.

 #### `void verify_all(entry_barrier eb = entry_barrier::user)`